You just bought an Echo device. Now what?

 Speaking of Spotify, Amazon offers integration with that service, so if you subscribe to Spotify you can connect your account and stream your music and playlists.
 Just go to Settings, then Music and Media, and log in with your Spotify account.

 Regardless of your choice of service, once your streaming music preferences are set, you can ask Alexa to “play The Beatles” or “play my Party playlist”.
 If you want to play a different song or playlist, either say “Alexa stop” or “Alexa, play something else”.
-And if you’re using a radio service, you can ask Alexa to change or go to a different station.
+But one of the best parts of music on the Echo family is the feature called Multi-Room Music.
+With that feature, you can create a group of Echo devices that will play synchronized music throughout your home.
+Once you select the devices, scroll to the bottom and click the blue create group button.
+This option works with Amazon Music Unlimited, Tune-In, Pandora, Spotify and Sirius XM.

 Keep Score of your Favorite Teams’ Scores